Having a transition to retirement pension over 60 is like ordering cocktails at the pool bar – it’s a highly-likely option.

 A transition to retirement pension on or over age 60 can allow you to reduce your working hours to part-time or casual and have your reduced work-related income supplemented by pension payments from your TTR pension.
 Also, because your TTR pension payments are received tax free over 60, you won’t need to draw down as much pension income to receive the equivalent amount of after-tax employment income.

-This vidoe shows you the ins-and-outs of a transition to retirement pension:
+This video shows you the ins-and-outs of a transition to retirement pension:

 Reduce Income Tax